nrkno/dotnetskolen/README_EN.md

 - Title - The title of the program.
 Must be between 5 and 100 characters (inclusive), and can only consist of uppercase and lowercase letters, numbers, and some special characters: `, . : - !`
 - Channel - The channel broadcasting the transmission.
 In our case, possible channels are limited to NRK1 and NRK2, and must be written in capital letters.
-- Start date and time - date and time when the transmission starts.
+- Start date and time - date and time when the transmission starts to air.
 - End date and time - date and time when the transmission ends.
 Must be after the start date and time.

 #### Domain model in F#